HotAndCold245/Hidden-Grotto/README.md

 There are more variables to control minor things that can be found in the css file.

 Self-defined presets will automatically appear in the Hidden Grotto Controls plugin menu after restarting the app.
 #Note : These will not appear in Style Settings menu since they are not added to the main theme.css.
-In order to make them appear in the settings, you can add the following section to your snippet and update the name of the preset.
+In order to make them appear in the settings, you can add the following section to your snippet and update the `hoenn` parts to the name of your preset.
 ```
 /* @settings
 name: Personal Presets